tvjsx/trading-vue-js/docs/api/SCRIPTS.md

             }
         }

-        // Here we are sending data batk to the Controller se.send('module-data', {
+        // Here we are sending data back to the Controller se.send('module-data', {
             mod: mod, // Module id
             type: 'serious-data',